chenchenzi/chenzixu/content/resources/3asr/sr3.md

 䧄	/a:k˥/, /kɔ:k˧/
 ...
 ```
-Generally we want ❶ each phone in the dictionary to be separated by a space. ❷ The tone label is always put at the end of an IPA token, which gives an impression of a linearly arranged segment while tone is supresegmental.
-We might want to exclude the tone labels here. ❸
-We can have multiple pronunciation entries for a word, which can be put in different rows. ❹ We need to add the pseudo-word entries such as `<oov>`, `{Sl}`, and `{LG}`, required by the Kaldi training recipe. `<oov>` stands for ‘out of vocabulary’, `{Sl}` for silence, and `{LG}` for unknown sounds including laughter.
+Generally, we want ❶ each phone in the dictionary to be separated by a space. ❷ The tone label is always put at the end of an IPA token, which gives an impression of tone being a linearly arranged segment.
+Tone, however, is suprasegmental.
+We might want to exclude the tone labels here. ❸ We can have multiple pronunciation entries for a word, which are usually put in different rows. ❹ We need to add the pseudo-word entries such as `<oov>` and `{SL}`, required by the Kaldi training recipe. `<oov>` stands for ‘out of vocabulary’ items including unknown sounds and laughters, `{SL}` for silence.

-We need to revise the format of this downloaded dictionary.
+Therefore, we need to revise the format of a downloaded dictionary.
+The following python script creates a `lexicon.txt` file using `CharsiuG2P` and their open dictionary.

 ```python
 from transformers import T5ForConditionalGeneration, AutoTokenizer